We can't navigate the future with a map drawn for a world that no longer exists

 A Course for the 21st Century

-Planetary Mutations is a high-level sense-making journey designed to navigate the historic transition from the stable Holocene to a volatile, deeply interconnected planetary era.
-Through a series of ten conceptual vignettes—ranging from cosmo-localism and planetary commons to the dialogue of civilizations—participants engage in structured conversations and internal reflection to build a personalized framework for the world today.
-Ultimately, the course equips individuals to move from passive observers of systemic crisis to active builders capable of weaving new political, economic, and cultural threads through our epic times.
+Planetary Mutations is a sense-making journey designed to help people navigate the historic planetary transitions we are experiencing today.
+Through a series of nine conceptual vignettes, participants engage in structured conversations and internal reflection to build a personalized framework for the world today.
+Ultimately, the course equips people to move from passive observers of systemic crisis to empowered and active builders capable of weaving new political, economic, and cultural threads through our epic times.

 Conceptual Vignettes